Kaung-Kyaw/Kaung-Kyaw/README.md

 ## Hi there 👋
-My name is Kaung, I am  a recent Physisc MSCi graduate from the University of Nottingham.
+My name is Kaung, I am  a recent Physisc MSci graduate from the University of Nottingham.
 I have some personal and course related projects which will be uploaded to showcase my skills!
 <!--
 **Kaung-Kyaw/Kaung-Kyaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.